What are the issues that only affect hospital optometrists?

 What are the issues that only affect hospital optometrists?
 Of course, these are nearly all to do with NHS terms and conditions.
 The CET grant is another issue, as hospital optometrists who do no General Ophthalmic Services (GOS) work do not qualify for the CET grant.
 This is because the grant is funded by the GOS budget, but it still feels unfair to those who don’t receive it.

-A few respondents said they felt the need to be union members for some of their work issues and this gives me the opportunity to remind people that, through a contract with the BMA, we can provide union representation to all our members at work, for disciplinary meetings for example.
-Members concerned about an employment issue should contact our employment team in the first instance, and we will facilitate the union representation from there.
-This is included in your standard AOP membership fee, not at an additional charge.
+A few respondents said they felt the need to be union members for some of their work issues and this gives me the opportunity to remind people that we can provide union representation to all our members at work, for disciplinary meetings for example.
+Members concerned about an employment issue should contact our employment team in the first instance, and we will facilitate the union representation from there.* This is included in your standard AOP membership fee, not at an additional charge.

 These figures are by no means bad, but we take no member for granted and we want hospital optometrists to feel equally supported